-АССТ 224 COMPUTERIZED ACCOUNTING
+ACCT 224 COMPUTERIZED ACCOUNTING

+Credits: 3 (F, S)

-Credits: 3 Prerequisites: ACCT 190, ACCT 221, CIT 220
+Prerequisites: ACCT 190, ACCT 221 or concurent enrollment

 Students will complete a variety of accounting projects using microcomputer accounting software.

 ACCT 230 IRS VOLUNTEER INCOME TAX ASSISTANCE (VITA)

 Each student will successfully complete an IRS course on the preparation and electronic filing of both federal and state tax returns using computer software.
 In addition, each student will be required to work a minimum of 4 hours each week at the IRS VITA site at the Great Falls College of Technology preparing tax returns and performing other administrative tax duties from the beginning of February through the end of tax season on April 15th.